 Apart from the obvious — that invoices are how you get paid — you’ll need to keep records of your payments for accounting purposes.

 They’re formal documents that show your client how much they owe and when, where, and how to pay.
-Organizing your invoices helps you track what you owe in taxes, compare your revenue across months, and monitor client retention based on repeat invoices.
+Organizing your invoices helps track what taxes you owe, compare your revenue across months, and monitor client retention based on repeat invoices.